-Woman fighting alongside men in the military is a perennial debate in the modern era, and it’s surprising that such a debate still continues.
-In an era where military forces are still key – sadly – selecting the best of the best, regardless of gender, seems like a logical place to start from.
+Woman fighting alongside men is a perennial debate.
+In an era where military forces are still key, selecting the best of the best – regardless of gender – seems like a logical place to start from.

 Let us be clear; we’re not discussing conscription here, where people are forced to join up, but instead a modern armed force that is entirely voluntary.
-If people choose to sign up, and have a part of play, then why shouldn’t they be allowed?
-The fundamental question is – will a changed gender balance cause any sort of difficulty within the organisation, keep it the same, or enhance it?
-Even if the change causes difficulty, that doesn’t necessarily mean we shouldn’t do it – we should just consider the possibilities of how the unit will change and make the most of those changes?
+If people choose to sign up, then why shouldn’t they be allowed?
+The fundamental question is; will a changed gender balance cause any sort of difficulty within the organisation, keep it the same, or enhance it?
+Even if the change causes difficulty, that doesn’t mean we shouldn’t do it.

 “Operational capability – or the fear that a male soldier will act irrationally in the presence of a woman – is harder to measure.
 The argument goes that, should relationships develop, logic and training will go out the window, and all cohesion and discipline with it.
 For an organisation so rightly proud of its training – “when the bullets start to fly, the training kicks in” – this seems a little confused.
 It also takes little account of the “band of brothers” bond deliberately forged between soldiers, as well as any consideration for homosexuality.

 “As for tradition, this is such an abstract concept it’s hard to rationalise in terms of right or wrong.
 But when faced with the argument that, simply because women have never been in the infantry or cavalry they never should be, it feels very outdated to say the least.